Welcome to Fairny.org the website of Focus on Awareness and Information Resources of New York, Inc, working for a FAIR New York for all.

 For information on volunteering, please click on Volunteers on the navigation menu.

 For information on sponsorship, please click on Sponsor on the navigation menu for the sponsorship form.

 Please click Theme Day on the navigation menu for more information on our special Theme Days, and for information on how to sponsor a theme day.

 Reach us at: FAIRNY, Inc. PO Box 151, Dewitt, New York 13214; or call us at (315) 460-6971 or email us at email@example.com

-We partnered with the New York State Tourism office I Love New York campaign again in 2014, and distributed I Love New York rainbow heart buttons and stickers at the Booth.
+We have partnered with the New York State Tourism office I Love New York campaign for the past two years, and distributed I Love New York rainbow heart buttons and stickers at the Booth.
 For more information about LGBT travel in New York, visit http://www.iloveny.com/lgbt/